OpenDSA/OpenDSA/RST/en/java4python/javadatatypes.rst

 Let's look at a simple Python function which converts a Fahrenheit temperature to Celsius.
-If this program were run on the command-line, you would enter the temperature when prompted -- the Javascript pop-up for input is only an artifact of the digital textbook.
+If this program were run on the command-line, you would enter the temperature when prompted.

 ..
     activecode:: tcpython
     :language: python

 .. code-block:: python
+    :linenos:

     def main():
         fahr = int(input("Enter the temperature in F: "))